 15. For articles in English, JoEMLS do not charge authors an article processing charge (APC).

-The main purpose of Romanized and Translated Notes (or References) at the end of English Summary is to assist Western database indexers in identifying and indexing Chinese citations.
+The main purpose of Romanized and Translated Notes (or References) at the end of the English Summary is to assist Western database indexers in identifying and indexing Chinese citations.
 This Romanization system for transliterating Chinese cannot be a substitute for those original notes or references listed with the Chinese manuscript.
 The effect of Chinese Romanization for citation remains to be seen.